 Yes, it is highly recommended that you pay your unpaid credit card debt.
-The primary reason is this unsecured debt usually has an interest rate around 20% making it high interest debt.
+The primary reason is this unsecured debt usually has an interest rate of around 20% making it high-interest debt.
 By avoiding repayment, the interest charges will grow quickly.
 This causes the total debt you owe to be even larger.

 Another big reason you should pay unpaid credit card debt is for your credit score.
 Any unpaid debts or accounts in collections can have a negative effect on your credit.
 If you ever want to apply for debt again in the future, potential lenders will question any unpaid debts.
 They may be hesitant to extend credit to you because of the outstanding obligations.